What we pray

 Skirts for men, thong bikinis for women

-The New York Times did a story on the growing trend in of women’s thong swimwear.
-One woman’s resonant statement could easily be applied to men wearing skirts: “It’s empowering and it forces me to feel a little more comfortable in my skin.
+The New York Times did a story on the growing trend of women’s thong swimwear.
+One woman’s resonant statement could easily be applied to men wearing skirts.
+She says: “It’s empowering and it forces me to feel a little more comfortable in my skin.
 I have to walk with a certain level of confidence, whether I feel that way or not.”

 Not predestination, not micromanagement